viamrobotics/docs/docs/components/input-controller/_index.md

 | `ButtonRecord` | Recording                                           |
 | `ButtonEStop`  | Emergency Stop (on some industrial controllers)     |

-## Usage Examples
+## Usage examples

-### Control a Wheeled Base with a Logitech G920 Steering Wheel Controller
+### Control a wheeled base with a Logitech G920 steering wheel controller

 The following Python code is an example of controlling a wheeled {{% glossary_tooltip term_id="base" text="base"%}} with a Logitech G920 steering wheel controller, configured as a `gamepad` input controller.